 Dana Middle School has two dedicated computer labs with 35 computers in each, and one classroom fitted with 35 computers that can be accessed as either a regular classroom or computer lab.
 Students access numerous curriculum-related programs, learn desktop publishing, spreadsheet development, word processing, presentation creation, and database applications, and access online testing via Datawise and Study Island.
 Each classroom has five student computers and all student computers use Open Office, an open source suite of software programs.
-Each teacher has a laptop for presenting lessons and projecting material onto a screen using an LCD projector.
-Several teachers use Student Response System clickers and Sympodium SMART technologies to enhance instruction.
+Each teacher has a laptop for presenting lessons and projecting material onto a screen using an LCD projector and/or television monitor.
+All math and science teachers use Sympodium SMART technologies to enhance instruction.
 The library media center lab is available to all students before and after school, during lunch, and on a drop-in basis.